Behavioral Review

 A behavioral review looks at the point where evidence handling turns into confidence production.
 It identifies where a summary overstates the source material, where a recommendation arrives before the evidence can support it, and where the user is left with less ability to evaluate the answer than they had before.

-For a research, summary, or recommendation product team, the practical question is where the assistant needs to preserve evidence strength, source type, population limits, uncertainty, and judgment boundaries before it turns material into a clean answer.
+Applied to research, summary, and recommendation assistants, that standard turns a vague evidence-quality or trust concern into a practical product question: where should the assistant preserve evidence strength, source type, population limits, uncertainty, and judgment boundaries before it turns material into a clean answer?

 Scenario